Kyprios (horse): 2022: four-year-old season

 The 2022 edition of the Ascot Gold Cup was run over two and a half miles on good to firm ground at Royal Ascot on 16 June and Kyprios, ridden by Moore, started the 13/8 favourite.
 His eight opponents were headed by Stradivarius and also included Princess Zoe, Mojo Star (runner-up in the Epsom Derby), Burning Victory (Triumph Hurdle) and Bubble Smart (Prix Gladiateur).
 Kyprios settled in mid-division as the outsiders Earlofthecotswolds and Tashkhan set the pace, before moving to the outside and making progress approaching the final turn.
 He took the lead two furlongs from the finish and fought off a sustained challenge from Mojo Star to win by half a length, with Stradivarius a further three quarters of a length back in third place.
 Aidan O'Brien said "We think he's a horse who is going to come forward again.
 He's brave, genuine and a great horse.
 Ryan gave him a marvellous ride and had belief in him.
 When he really wanted him, he answered."
 Moore said that the horse had not been suited by the slow pace commenting "It wasn't a nice race to ride.
 I didn't like the spot we were in as we were going slow.
 They were getting an easy time up front and I had to move him to the outside – I don't like doing that.
 We got going and got to the front, and when Mojo Star has come to us, that's when he's clicked in.
 It wasn't a true test today but he was much the best and there will be lots of good days with him."

 Kyprios followed up his success with victory in the Group I Goodwood Cup in July, once again seeing off a hard-charging Stradivarius in a close finish.
+In September he won the Irish St. Leger at the Curragh.
+His final race of the season was the Prix du Cadran at Longchamp, which he won by 20 lengths in spite of veering across the track in the final stages.
+In November 2022, he received the Cartier Racing Award for European top stayer of the year.

+2023: five-year-old season

+Kyprios missed most of the 2023 season due to a fetlock injury.
+He returned to the racecourse in September to defend his title in the Irish St. Leger but was beaten three-and-a-half lengths into second place by Eldar Eldarov.
+In his second and final outing of the season he ran in the Long Distance Cup and was narrowly beaten into second place by Trawlerman.